gridpp/user-guides/gridpp-cernvm/gridpp-cernvm.md

 and create a guest CernVM on your host system.
 There are a number of reasons to do this:

+1. The CernVM can act as a pre-built Grid User Interface (UI) that will give you all the tools you need (e.g. a command line terminal, text editors, etc.) to get the most out of the Grid;
+1. Your CernVM will also give you instant access to the CernVM-File System (CVMFS).
+A lot of the software we will use to manage our grid jobs and data is provided using this, with the huge bonus of _not needing any installation by you_.
 1. Most of the Grid tools we will use are compiled to run on Scientific Linux 6;
 With a CernVM you'll be able to use them out of the box;
 1. The standard Grid Worker Nodes you'll be using to run your software on use SL6 machines.
 If your code runs on your CernVM, it will run on the Grid;
-1. The CernVM can also act as a pre-built Grid User Interface (UI) that will give you all the tools you need (e.g. a command line terminal, text editors, etc.) to get the most out of the Grid;
 1. What's more, if everyone uses the CernVM as their Grid UI, we at GridPP will only have to support one operating system (i.e. the SL6 supplied with the CernVM).